ChaosiumInc/QuestWorlds/markdown/QuestWorlds.md

 ### 0.1.2 *QuestWorlds* ORC License Statement

-This product is licensed under the ORC License held in the Library of Congress at TX000 [number tbd] and available online at various locations including www.chaosium.com/orclicense, www.azoralaw.com/orclicense, www.gencon.com/orclicense and others.
+This product is licensed under the ORC License held in the Library of Congress at TX 9-307-067 and available online at various locations including www.chaosium.com/orclicense, www.azoralaw.com/orclicense, www.gencon.com/orclicense and others.
 All warranties are disclaimed as set forth therein.

 This product is the original work of Moon Design Publications.